neekey/grunt-multi/README.md

             tasks: [ 'copy' ]
         }
     },
-    // For the consideration of flexibility，you can use a function, but note that the return value, must be either an Array or String.
+    // For the consideration of flexibility，you can use a function, but note that the return value must be either an Array or String.
     func: {
         options: {
             vars: {